nahmii-community/nahmii-2-docs/l2-deposit-example/README.md

 4. Fetch and switch to the 'example' branch.
 5. `cd` to the example folder of your choice eg. `cd l2-deposit-example`.
 6. Run `yarn` or `yarn install` to install the dependencies.
-7. Update the .env file with a private key.
-The main address should contain Ropsten Ether.
+7. Update the .env file with a private key and verify the address of the address manager contract.
+The account whose address is provided should contain Ropsten Ether.
 8. Run `yarn demo` to execute the scripts to interact with the Nahmii L1 and L2.

 ## Configuration